-Materials: Building Citizenship/Civics and Economics, McGraw Hill 2014
+Materials: Building Citizenship/Civics and Economics, McGraw-Hill 2014

-United States/History and Geography, McGraw Hill 2014
+United States/History and Geography, McGraw-Hill 2014

 The year begins with a survey of the organization of the United States government.
 This includes an overview of the historical significance and an emphasis on the provisions of the United States Constitution and citizenship.
 The organization and functioning of the legislative, executive, and judicial branches at the federal level are analyzed.
-The second part of the year will cover U.S. History from the 1840s-1870s.
-This portion of the course will focus on Manifest Destiny to Reconstruction.
-An emphasis will be on the Civil War and its historical significance.
-This course will present the major events, people, and battles related to this war.
-Pennsylvania's role during the Civil War will be emphasized.
-Additional Pennsylvania civics and history will also be covered during this part of the school year.
+This course will cover U.S. History from the 1840s-1920's.
+The course will focus on Manifest Destiny to the aftermath of World War I. The focus is on the political, social, and economic development of the United States, including Pennsylvania's role.